 Keep/Stay wet palettes reduce the environmental impact on your paints and keep them wet longer.
 If you are using a normal dry palette the conditions of your environment will make a much bigger difference to how quickly your paints dry out on your palette.
 You can help to counter this by using some of the suggestions in this article like keeping paints moist for example.

 Palette Choice Makes a Big Difference in How Long Paint Stays Wet

 There are lots of different options for the type of palette you use while painting with acrylics.
 But these boil down to two kinds: those that are dry and those that are wet.

 - Dry Palettes

-Dry pallets are those like oil palettes, these are usually a flat surface where you keep your acrylic paints.
+Dry pallets are those like oil palettes, these are usually flat surfaces where you keep your acrylic paints.
 You will see lots of artists on YouTube use these while painting.

 While the type of surface your palette has may play a role in how long your paint stays wet, they are not usually designed for the purpose of prolonging the length of time your paint is wet.

 - Keep/Stay Wet Palettes